xhd2015/xgo/README.md

 Extracting interface just for mocking is never an option to me.
 To the domain of the problem, it's merely a workaround.
 It enforces the code to be written in one style, that's why we don't like it.

 Monkey patching simply does the right thing for the problem.
-But existing library are bad at compatiblility.
+But existing library are bad at compatibility.

 So I created `xgo`, so I hope `xgo` will also take over other solutions to the mocking problem.